Initiatives and Projects

 Advancing Diversity in Recruiting and Hiring

 Having a diverse workforce has always been a top University priority as a way to promote excellence, broaden perspectives, create a more inclusive campus, and increase student and employee retention.
-Recently, the Office of Human Resources (OHR), in partnership with the Office for Equity and Diversity, has expanded its efforts to attract diverse candidates for employment at the University.
+The Office of Human Resources (OHR), in partnership with the Office for Equity and Diversity, has expanded its efforts to attract diverse candidates for employment at the University.
 The University has a wide array of positions that require diverse skill sets and perspectives.
-To focus on bringing talented and diverse applicants to these positions, OHR has hired several diversity recruiters to strengthen the University’s relationships with diverse communities, organizations, and campus groups, as a way to build pipelines of talent.
+To focus on bringing talented and diverse applicants to these positions, OHR has several recruiters in place focused on strengthening the University’s relationships with diverse communities, organizations, and campus groups, as a way to build pipelines of talent.
 Under the theme “Together, We'll Change the World,” OHR participates in diversity and veteran career fairs, has held its own virtual career fair, supports applicants in their job search, and consults with departments across the institution to promote best practices in hiring, including key student-facing positions.
 The University is also conducting implicit-bias training for search committees involved in hiring and is enhancing the onboarding experience to strengthen the connection to the University from the onset.
 Together, these initiatives will help the University fully reflect the diversity of our students, state, and nation.

 More information: Laura Negrini, firstname.lastname@example.org